apache/doris/docs/en/docs/sql-manual/sql-reference/Account-Management-Statements/SET-PROPERTY.md

  resource_tags: Specifies the user's resource tag permissions.

-    Note: If the three attributes `cpu_resource_limit`, `exec_mem_limit` are not set, the value in the session variable will be used by default.
+    Note: If the attributes `cpu_resource_limit`, `exec_mem_limit` are not set, the value in the session variable will be used by default.

 Ordinary user rights: